coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 This command turns the normal display on.

-TODO : check that spaces are handled well
+.. todo:: check that spaces are handled well

 .. cmd:: Set Warnings ‘‘(@ident {* , @ident } )’’.